Multimodal Language Models See Better When They Look Shallower: Overall Setup

+Despite the availability of rich multi-level features, most MLLMs select a single layer—often the penultimate or final one—to represent the entire image.
+This practice may overlook complementary signals from shallower layers that encode fine-grained visual details.
+In this work, we systematically investigate the impact of using different ViT layers for visual input and explore \emph{how selecting appropriate layers can improve MLLM performance across diverse tasks}.

+\paragraph{Partitioning of Visual Representations} To examine the behavioral patterns of different visual layers, we analyze the relationships between them based on cosine similarities.
+Inspired by prior findings \cite{sun2024transformer} that LLMs exhibit several distinct representation spaces through such analysis, we similarly identify three significantly different representation spaces within CLIP-ViT.

+As shown in Fig.\ref{fig:cosine_similarity}, three distinct representation spaces emerge among the visual layers (see Appendix~\ref{appendix:A} for computational details).
+Experiments on OCR and TextVQA (Fig.~\ref{fig:ocr_line_chart}) further indicate that shallow layers contribute little to performance, which rises substantially in the middle layers and peaks in the deep layers.
+Layers within the same representation space exhibit similar behaviors.

+Based on behavioral similarity, we categorize the 24 CLIP-ViT visual layers into three groups: \emph{ shallow layers (1 to 12), middle layers (13 to 20), and deep layers (21 to 24)}.

-\paragraph{Implementation Details} We employ CLIP ViT-L/14 (336px)~\cite{radford2021learning} as the visual encoder and 1.4B MobileLLaMA as the language model for efficiency analysis, with a one-layer MLP serving as the connector.
+\paragraph{Implementation Details} We employ CLIP ViT-L/14 (336px)~\cite{radford2021learning} as the visual encoder and 1.4B MobileLLaMA \cite{chu2024mobilevlmv2fasterstronger} as the language model for efficiency analysis, with a one-layer MLP serving as the connector.
 Training follows a two-phase strategy aligned with LLaVA~\cite{liu2023llava}.
 AdamW optimizer with a cosine annealing scheduler is used, with learning rates of 1e-3 (phase one) and 2e-5 (phase two), and batch sizes of 256 and 128.
-Training on four NVIDIA A100 80GB GPUs takes ~2 hours for phase one and ~8 hours for phase two.
-We adopt the LLaVA 1.5~\cite{liu2023llava} dataset, comprising 558K image-caption pairs for pre-training and 665K conversational instances for instruction tuning.
-Unless explicitly noted, the experimental setup remains the same.
+Training on four NVIDIA A100 80GB GPUs takes 2 hours for phase one and 8 hours for phase two.
+We adopt the LLaVA 1.5~\cite{liu2023llava} dataset, comprising 558K image-caption pairs which is carefully filtered from CC3M~\cite{sharma2018conceptual} for pre-training and 665K conversational instances for instruction tuning.
+Unless explicitly noted, the experimental setup remains the same. \paragraph{Evaluation Benchmarks} To comprehensively explore and evaluate various visual representations, we classified the benchmarks into four categories following previous work~\cite{tong2024cambrian}: General tasks, OCR tasks, Vision-centric tasks, and Hallucination tasks.